Aduro Clean Technologies — From Lab to NASDAQ

 Our goal was to design a structure that:

-- Reduced downside risk for investors
+• Reduced downside risk for early-stage investors

-- Preserved upside participation for Aduro management and shareholders
+• Preserved upside participation for Aduro management and shareholders

 Our Approach